webDva/jekyll-now/_posts/2018-10-18-innovators-resolve.md

 ---
 layout: post
-title: Innovator's resolve
+title: Innovator's Resolve
 ---

 So far, I'm failing.
 Badly.
 But know that there exists state variables that I can use for my benefit.

 My number of Twitter followers is steadily decreasing.
-My brand may be damaged beyond repair as though I were Uber.
+My brand may be damaged beyond repair as though I were Uber, the infamous transportation network company.
 I'm having trouble maintaining a high marketing operations tempo.
 I'm struggling to rapidly grow my startups.

 But I have the courage and the commitment to keep going--to succeed in this new space.
 I want to reap the benefits of having this unique startup experience.
 I have a vision to execute.
 It may fade away, but I endeavor to hold it in my heart as I do not wish to let it go.